sunagrawal/online-market-place/README.md

 2. 5 Test cases
 3. Use a Library (a very simple library just to prove the point that it works)
 4. Emergency break functionality (only supported for admin)
-5. UI (very limited functionality only for Admin, so far)
+5. UI to show Admin, Owner and Buyer functionality.
+Note this is not pretty and bare bones but works :)

 How to run?